 Dog-friendly walk (Note: in some areas of the park dogs must be kept on a lead – please respect local signage)

-Small parking area at bottom of Assloss Road entering from Glasgow Road (B7038)
+Regular bus service from Kilmarnock and Glasgow to the start point.
+Small parking area at bottom of Assloss Road, entering from Glasgow Road (B7038)

 Route: Walk up Assloss Road towards Glasgow Road and go through the gate on the left about halfway up.
 Follow the path along to a fork where you keep right .
 At a crossroads take the second exit down towards the Dean Castle.
 (On the left at the bottom of the hill you can visit the stone lions.)
 Continue straight ahead, turning left at the end of the footpath to skirt around the side of the castle to reach a bridge.
 Cross the bridge and continue straight to reach the new animal farm and play area.
 Follow the path left at the end of the play area to go around the pond and up to a riverside footpath via the boardwalk.
 Turn right here and this path will lead you back to Assloss Road.

 WALK REVIEW: 1st January 2016 (photos updated Jan 2018)

 Dean Castle Country Park is in my opinion Kilmarnock’s biggest asset.
 I have many fond memories of the park from my childhood and it is still one of our favourite places to go for a family walk.

 It’s New Year’s Day!
 Its freezing cold, but its dry!
 What better day to do my first walk of the year and of the challenge than today?!
 We set off around lunchtime, picnic at the ready.
 Hats, gloves, scarves & my trusty ear muffs were required as well as wellies/winter boots.